 Importance of Scrum Master

 Project management has vast applications of the scrum framework.
 This implies and exhibits the importance of Scrum in project management nowadays.
-Institutions, business entities, government bodies and organisations all can be investigated to find the use of the scrum framework based on Agile.
+Institutions, business entities, government bodies and organisations all can be investigated to find the use of the scrum project management framework based on Agile.

 Scrum Master vs Project Manager